craig-m/mpcontainer/README.md

 The admin shell is password protected, and the `HAPX_US_PASS` & `HAPX_US_PASS` can be set to override the defaults (set in docker-compose and haproxy.conf).

 ## build images

-Thanks to Github [Actions](https://github.com/actions) each time this repo changes the images in the registry are updated too.

 For manually updating first create a Personal Access Token ([pat](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)) for git, then add create environment vars for this and your username.